Frizio03/OperatingSystems/Examples/CountLevel/README.md

 # Count hierarcy levels

-This code counts the level number in a passed hierarcy
+This code counts the level number in a passed hierarcy.

 ## How to execute the script
 ```console